From an isolated lodge to a stylish hotel in Akuyeri…

 Hilton chose Reykjavik as the first of its millennial-embracing Canopy hotels.
-The 115 rooms, in a former furniture factory, have a mid-century vibe, a collection of more than 1,000 vinyl records (with record players to borrow) and a library of Icelandic literature.
-There’s a seriously cool cocktail bar, with young, local mixologists, and a restaurant that highlights local produce and craft beer — all of which adds up to a cheery Iceland-made-easy experience.
+The 115 rooms, in a former furniture factory, have a mid-century vibe, a collection of more than a thousand vinyl records (with record players to borrow) and a library of Icelandic literature.
+There’s a cool cocktail bar, with young, local mixologists, and a restaurant that highlights local produce.

 B&B doubles cost from 37,865 ISK (£267)